 Though having wisdom teeth sounds cool, it can have a big impact on the alignment and health of your teeth.
 Regis Court Dental Associates can help patients in Eau Claire by extracting their wisdom teeth!

 The removal of wisdom teeth has become so commonplace that it is almost a rite of passage for young adults.
 Wisdom teeth are a type of molar that is found in the very back of your mouth.
-There are four wisdom teeth: upper left, upper right, lower left, and lower right.
+There are typically four wisdom teeth: upper left, upper right, lower left, and lower right.
 These teeth usually appear in late teens or early twenties but may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
-The most common type of impacted wisdom tooth is "mesial", meaning that the tooth is angled forward toward the front of your mouth.

 When a tooth is impacted, it may need to be removed.
 If it is not extracted, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.